Want more recommendations for your family?

 Did you know you can flag iffy content?
 Adjust limits for Sex, Romance & Nudity in your kid's entertainment guide.Get started

 No cursing, but some use of “shut up” and “I hate you.”

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Parents Need to Know

-With its clear cautions against superficial happiness (i.e., donning designer clothes, hobnobbing with celebs, and catching the eye of a hunky classmate) and gentle reminders about the value of self-respect, good friends, and a supportive family, 16 WISHES has a lot to offer tweens.
+With its gentle reminders about the value of self-respect, good friends, and a supportive family, 16 WISHES has a lot to offer tweens.
+Just as valuable are its clear cautions against superficial happiness (i.e., donning designer clothes, hobnobbing with celebs, and catching the eye of a hunky classmate).
 Abby's glimpse at the troubles that her selfishness can cause is a good caution against the same behavior, and hopefully tweens will think twice about their own priorities as a result.